nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

+---

-### Launch and shutdown
+### Launch and Shutdown

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the latest jar file from our [releases](https://github.com/AY2223S2-CS2103T-T15-4/tp/releases) and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Open terminal/command prompt and `cd` to the empty folder.
+Run the application with `java -jar clipboard.jar`.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.
+Move the window to a preferred location.
+Close the window by typing in `exit` in the command box.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by following step 1(ii).<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+1. Exit application

+    1. Type in `exit` on any page in CLIpboard.

+    1. Clicking on the `File` tab at the navigation bar above and then clicking `Exit` also exits the app.

+---

+### General Commands
+These commands can be tested on any page.
+Specific pages are given for this section as a starting point.

+1. Displaying the home page while on the course page

+    1. Test case: `home`<br>
+       Expected: Course page is displayed.

+1. Displaying the previous page while on the group page

+    1. Test case: `back`<br>
+       Expected: Course page is displayed.

+1. Displaying the previous page while on the course page

+    1. Test case: `back`<br>
+       Expected: Error message shows up on the log box as the course page is the home page.<br>
+       The application begins from the home page.

+1. Undoing a select command from the course page, indicating that the current page is the group page.

+    1. Test case: `undo`<br>
+       Expected: Course page is displayed.

+1. Opening the help window from the course page.

+    1. Test case: `help`<br>
+       Expected: Help window for course page pops up.

+---

+### Course Page Commands
+These commands should be tested on the Course Page.

+#### Adding a course

+1. Adding a course while course list is empty, or the course does not exist in the course list.

+    1. Test case: `add course CS3223`<br>
+       Expected: New course is added into the list.
+Details of the added course shown in the log box.

+    1. Other incorrect `add course` commands to try: `add`, `add course` (where the course code is empty)<br>
+       Expected: No course is added.
+Error details shown in the log box.

+1. Adding a course which already exists in the list.

+    1. Test case: `add course CS3223`<br>
+       Expected: No course is added.
+Error details shown in the log box.

+#### Deleting a course

+1. Deleting a course while all courses are being shown from the course page.

+    1. Test case: `delete course 1`<br>
+       Expected: First course is deleted from the list.
+Details of the deleted course shown in the log box.

+    1. Test case: `delete course 0`<br>
+       Expected: No course is deleted.
+Error details shown in the log box.

+    1. Other incorrect `delete course` commands to try: `delete`, `delete course x` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+1. Deleting a course while the course list is empty in the course page.

+    1. Incorrect `delete course` commands to try: `delete`, `delete course x` (where x is any number)<br>
+       Expected: No course is deleted.
+Error details shown in the log box.

+#### Editing a course

+1. Editing a course which exists in the course list.

+    1. Test case: `edit course 1 CS4225`<br>
+       Expected: First course is edited to the new course code.
+Details of the edited course shown in the log box.

+    1. Test case: `edit course 0 CS4225`<br>
+       Expected: No course is edited.
+Error details shown in the log box.

+    1. Other incorrect `edit course` commands to try: `edit`, `edit course x` (where x is any number), `edit course x CS4225` (where x is larger than the list size) <br>
+       Expected: Similar to previous.

+1. Editing a course while the course list is empty in the course page.

+    1. Refer to step 1(iii) above under `Editing a course`.

+#### Selecting a course

+1. Selecting a course while on the course page.

+    1. Test case: `select 1`<br>
+       Expected: First course is selected.
+Details of the selected course shown in the log box.
+Page redirected to the selected group page.

+    1. Test case: `select x` (where x is larger than the list size)<br>
+       Expected: No course is selected.
+Error details shown in the log box.

+#### Finding a course

+---

+### Group Page Commands
+These commands should be tested on the Group Page.

+#### Adding a group

+#### Deleting a group

+#### Editing a group

+#### Selecting a group

+#### Displaying sessions of a group

+#### Displaying tasks of a group

+#### Finding a group

+---

+### Students Page Commands
+These commands should be tested on the Students Page.

-### Deleting a student
+#### Deleting a student

 1. Deleting a student while all students are being shown from the Student Page.

     1. Test case: `delete student 1`<br>
        Expected: First student is deleted from the list.
-Details of the deleted student shown in the status message.
+Details of the deleted student shown in the log box.

     1. Test case: `delete student 0`<br>
        Expected: No student is deleted.
-Error details shown in the status message.
+Error details shown in the log box.

-   1. Other incorrect delete commands to try: `delete`, `delete student x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect `delete student` commands to try: `delete`, `delete student x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_

+---

+### Session Page Commands
+These commands should be tested on the Session Page.

+---

+### Attendance Page Commands
+These commands should be tested on the Attendance Page.

+---

+### Task Page Commands
+These commands should be tested on the Task Page.

+#### Adding a task

+#### Deleting a task

+#### Editing a task

+#### Selecting a task

+#### Finding a task

+---

+### Grades Page Commands
+These commands should be tested on the Grades Page.

+#### Assigning a grade to a student

+---

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Test case: Corrupted data file.
+This includes any invalid fields in `roster.json` located in `tp/data`. <br>
+      Expected: A new set of roster sample data from `sampleRoster.json` will be loaded into the original file.
+Do exit the app for the new data from the uncorrupted sample file to overwrite `roster.java`.

+   1. Test case: Missing data file.
+This indicates that `roster.java` does not exist in `tp/data`. <br>
+      Expected: A set of roster sample data from `sampleRoster.json` will be copied and loaded into a newly created `roster.java`
+      Do exit the app for `roster.java` to be created.